coderefinery/github-without-command-line/_episodes/01-intro.md

 teaching: 15
 exercises: 0
 questions:
-  - What is a commit?
+  - What is version control and why?
-  - What is a branch?
+  - What are commits and branches?
   - What is a repository?
   - What is Git?
   - What is GitHub?